drcjar/ipfjes-thesis/source/12_chapter_4.md

 The demonstration of asbestos fibres on lung biopsy in the context of pulmonary fibrosis is clearly supportive of the diagnosis of asbestosis.
 However, a failure to demonstrate fibres can not be used to rule out asbestos exposure because fibres, particularly chyrostile fibres, may be cleared from the lung and counting methods have a significant false-negative rate.[@DeVuyst1998]

-Despite this recent 2014 Helsinki guidelines[@Wolff2015] and UK Royal College of Pathologist guidelines appear to suggest that a clear history of substantial occupational asbestos exposure is insufficient for diagnosis and that the absence of asbestos bodies or fibre counts above a certain threshold might be used to rule out a the diagnosis.
+Despite this, recent 2014 Helsinki guidelines[@Wolff2015] and UK Royal College of Pathologist guidelines appear to suggest that a clear history of substantial occupational asbestos exposure is insufficient for diagnosis and that the absence of asbestos bodies or fibre counts above a certain threshold might be used to rule out a the diagnosis.
 The shortcomings of such an approach highlighted above are also described by responses to the Helsinki guideline.[@Hammar2015][@Baur2016][@Baur2017]

-As alluded to previously lung biopsy also carries significant health risks, particularly for patients who already have compromised lung function.
-Therefore it can not be justified solely on medico-legal grounds.[@Baur2014] Therefore, the clinical utility of lung biospy and bronchoalveolar lavage is limited to ruling in asbestosis when a suggestive exposure history and radiology are lacking.
+As alluded to previously lung biopsy also carries significant health risks, particularly for patients who already have compromised lung function and it can not be justified solely on medico-legal grounds.[@Baur2014] Therefore, the clinical utility of lung biospy and bronchoalveolar lavage is limited to ruling in asbestosis when a suggestive exposure history and radiology are lacking.

 In a research context lung biopsy and brochoalveolar lavage have provided valuable population level insights.
 Lung biopsy asbestos fibre counts have been examined in a UK case-control study where mesothelioma cases were compared with lung cancer controls.
 Fibre counts were found to be higher in groups with greater occupational risk (as defined by PMR), providing additional support for the pre-eminance of an occupational history.[@Rake2009][@Gilham2015] In a follow up study asbestos fibre counts from unselected surgically treated pneumothorax patients were used to demonstrated that population amphibole burden is falling and is proportional to mesothelioma mortality.[@Gilham2018]